Who is the ideal client for QuickBooks Ledger?

 - Single asset/investor funds.

-How do I give my clients access?
+How do I give my client access to QuickBooks Ledger?

 If you would like to add your client as the primary admin on the Ledger subscription, during the “Add Client” process, do NOT select “Make me the primary admin” checkbox.
 By default, your client is the primary admin when they first sign in to QuickBooks.
 You’ll be the primary admin until their first login.